XimeraProject/ximeraLatex/README.md

 * A LICENSE, you can simply copy the one from ximeraLatex

 * A symbolic-link, or short-cut, called ximera.cls, pointed at the file ximera.cls found in ximeraLatex.
-In Linux (and Mac) you can produce this via:
+In Linux and Mac you can produce this via:

 `/ximeraUserActivities/$ ln -s /PATH/TO/ximeraLatex/ximera.cls`

 where "/PATH/TO" is actually the path to ximeraLatex.
+Note, it currently does not seem that a OSX Alias will work, it must be a symbolic link.

 * A directory for each individual activity, named the same as the activity (without the .tex suffix) with a directory structure